 If you like your current physician(s), or if your kids are attached to their pediatrician, you want to ensure that they will covered under your new plan’s network of providers.
 Here are some steps to help you with this process:

 - Make a list of all of your family members that will be covered under your plan.

 - List all of the physicians each covered member visits on a regular basis.
 Look at the plan’s list of network providers and check off each one as you go.
 You may also want to try visiting your physician’s clinic websites as they will usually have a list of the insurance plans they accept.

 - List all of the chronic ailments that covered members deal with, e.g. asthma, allergies, arthritis, etc. Verify there are benefits that cover these conditions under your new plan.

 - Make a list of your family’s top 2-3 hospitals or urgent care centers closest to you.
 Check to make sure these locations are in-network with your new plan.
 If not, find out which ones are covered and review a map to ensure they are close enough that you feel safe.

 Good luck to you and we hope that you find the plan that works the best for your family’s needs.
-Next month we will look at your health insurance when traveling.
+Now that you’ve selected the best health insurance plan, next month we will look at how to go about selecting your physician(s).